-- 16.1 Waiting lists will apply to both New and Existing learners and prioritised as above. - 16.2 If programme areas have reached their capacity, offer holders will be notified as soon as possible.
+- 16.1 Waiting lists will apply to both New and Existing learners and prioritised as above our courses are often oversubscribed so early enrolment is important. - 16.2 If programme areas have reached their capacity, offer holders will be notified as soon as possible.
 If you do not have a place at the College due to full courses, you may choose to be placed in a different program (if available) based on your destination requirements. - 16.3 Learners on waiting lists will be organised by the order in which their requests were received.
 Should spaces become available, those learners will be contacted accordingly.
 You can be added to a waiting list even if you have received an offer from another school or college.
 You may still accept our offer even if you have already started at a different institution.
 If you decide to enrol elsewhere, please inform us as soon as possible that you do not intend to take up your place at the College.